 Current Research Projects

-memory about the War and the popularisation of long-standing narratives about it, such as the South’s ‘Lost Cause’.
-The book will consider writers’ presentations of national and racial identity, the continuing social and political tensions between
+a collective memory about the War and the popularisation of long-standing narratives about it, such as the South’s ‘Lost Cause’.
+The book will consider writers’ presentations of national and racial identity, the continuing social and political

-North and South, the varied treatment of the War by writers from different states, and the effect of historically-important staged reconciliations such as the 1913 Gettysburg reunion.
-As well as examining literary modernism’s presentation of such
+tensions between North and South, the varied treatment of the War by writers from different states, and the effect of historically-important staged reconciliations such as the 1913 Gettysburg reunion.
+As well as examining literary modernism’s

-history and myth-making, the book will intervene in current debates about collective and cultural memory, and studies of trauma.
+presentation of such history and myth-making, the book will intervene in current debates about collective and cultural memories.
 Adopting a literary-historical approach, ‘Our only “felt history”’ argues that the Civil War’s effect on the forging of

 national memory and the development of the politics of national identity within modernist literature are far more significant than have hitherto been recognised.
 The study will also evaluate the tension created between the representation of a